patrickj-fd/Chinese-poems-generation-based-on-pictures/README.md

 # You can see details in our ppt

 # Next step
-We plan to add rhyme function
+We plan to add rhyme function(done)